Skip to main content

 The Project

 Demolition of former school building made way for the new 3-storey academic building, comprised of classrooms, sports hall and dining area, learning resource facility, reflection hall and offices.
-Due to increasing demand in the area, Birmingham council commissioned the project to provide 600 additional school-places for the region.
+Due to increasing demand in the area, Birmingham Council commissioned the project to provide 600 additional school-places for the region.

 The project was able to hand over 5 weeks early, thanks to efficiency and support from the projects supply chain, a huge benefit when delivering much-needed community assets such as this.